Telecommunications in Uzbekistan: International system

-Uzbekistan is linked by fiber-optic cable or microwave radio relay with CIS member states and to other countries by leased connection via the Moscow international gateway switch.
-After the completion of the Uzbek link to the Trans-Asia-Europe (TAE) fiber-optic cable, Uzbekistan plans to establish a fiber-optic connection to Afghanistan.
+Uzbekistan is linked by fiber-optic cable or microwave radio relay to CIS member states, and to other countries by leased connection via the Moscow international gateway switch.
+Following the completion of the Uzbek link to the Trans-Asia-Europe (TAE) fibre-optic cable, Uzbekistan plans to establish a fibre-optic connection to Afghanistan.

 Radio

-Currently, Uzbekistan has four AM stations, 12 FM stations, and three shortwave stations.
-Additionally, as of 1997, there are an estimated 10.2 million radios in use in Uzbekistan.
+Currently, Uzbekistan has four AM stations, twelve FM stations, and three shortwave stations.
+Additionally, as of 1997, there were an estimated 10.2 million radios in use in Uzbekistan.

 Television

 Uzbekistan has 28 television broadcast stations.
 This includes one cable rebroadcaster in Tashkent and approximately 20 stations in regional capitals.
-National Television and Radio Company of Uzbekistan is the State Television Channel of Uzbekistan.
-Other country-wide television stations are Aqlvoy, MY5 and Sevimli.
+The National Television and Radio Company of Uzbekistan is the state television channel of Uzbekistan.
+Other country-wide television stations include Aqlvoy, MY5, and Sevimli.

 Internet

-During the presidency of Islam Karimov, local websites peaked in the late 2000s and the early 2010s; Olam.uz collaborated with the government in 2012; there was still a significant amount of self-censorship practiced by the Uzbek portals of the time.
+During the presidency of Islam Karimov, local websites peaked in the late 2000s and early 2010s; Olam.uz collaborated with the government in 2012, and there was still a significant amount of self-censorship practised by Uzbek portals at the time.

-Internet access in Uzbekistan has significantly developed after its new president, Shavkat Mirziyoyev, came to power.
-Compared to the past, you can now access Instagram, Facebook, Twitter and many other social networks without any restrictions.
-The new president has opened up the country to FDIs and has signed a tax incentive for business opportunities to improve the private business sector.
-He has also addressed and put a lot of effort into improving internet connections and mobility within the country.
+Internet access in Uzbekistan has developed significantly since the new president, Shavkat Mirziyoyev, came to power.
+Compared to the past, people can now access Instagram, Facebook, Twitter, and many other social networks without restrictions.
+The new president has opened up the country to foreign direct investment (FDI) and has introduced tax incentives for businesses to improve the private sector.
+He has also addressed connectivity issues and invested considerable effort in improving internet connections and mobile access within the country.